The Relevance of the Phytomorphological Research of Rolf Sattler and Collaborators to Plant Evo-Devo Research

 Although fuzzy logic appears compatible with modern research in plant evo-devo, as far as I know, it has not been sufficiently recognized explicitly.

 Categorical thinking and essentialism appear closely related.
 I became aware of the pitfalls of essentialism early on in my morphological work and pointed them out in my paper “A new conception of the shoot of higher plants (1974, p.
 369)” (see above in the section on Continuum Morphology).
-Later on in 1977, I elaborated on them in a paper I presented at an international congress in Japan:
+Later on in 1977, I elaborated on essentialism in a paper I presented at an international congress in Japan:

 Sattler, R. 1977.
 Essentialism in plant morphology.
 Proceedings No. 3, XIVth International Congress of the History of Science.
 Tokyo & Kyoto, pp. 464-467.

-Classical morphologists tend to embrace essentialism consciously or more often subconsciously.
+Classical morphologists such as, for example, Kaplan (2022) tend to embrace essentialism consciously or more often subconsciously.
 When they encounter structures that do not fit the classical categories, they often insist that these “misfits” represent the essence of one of the categories.
 For example, for a structure that appears intermediate between a stem and a leaf they would argue that it is essentially a stem or a leaf.
 They might not agree which one it is, but they agree that it must be one or the other.
 Thus, the underlying belief or philosophy of essentialism that dates back to Plato and Aristotle is used - consciously or subconsciously – to force the whole diversity of structural variation into fixed categories or essences.
 To my mind, this implies a disregard of empirical findings in favour of the preconceived notion of categories or essences.
 Can we still call it science when misfits (intermediate structures) can no longer question the general validity of the categorical, essentialistic approach?

 Evolutionary biologists generally reject essentialism.
 I have shown, however, that to some extent evolutionary plant morphology may also be trapped in essentialism because evolutionary plant morphologists often use mutually exclusive morphological categories and the use of such categories may imply essentialism.